yqueau/normal_integration/README.md

 Poisson solvers discussed in [2] can also be found in the Survey/ folder:
 - `horn_brooks.m`: implementation of the modified Horn and Brook's scheme (Jacobi iterations) for Poisson integration over a non-rectangular grid.
 Needs no boundary condition, but very slow (Sec.
 3.2 in [2]).
-- `frankot_chellappa.m`: implementation of the FFT integrator of Frankot and Chellappa.
+- `FFT_Poisson.m`: implementation of the FFT integrator of Frankot and Chellappa.
 Super fast, but requires a rectangular grid and periodic boundary condition (Sec.
 3.3 in [2])
-- `simchony.m`: implementation of the DCT integrator of Simchony et al. Still very fast, and requires no boundary condition, but domain must be rectangular (Sec.
+- `DCT_Poisson`: implementation of the DCT integrator of Simchony et al. Still very fast, and requires no boundary condition, but domain must be rectangular (Sec.
+3.4 in [2])
+- `DST_Poisson`: implementation of the DST integrator of Simchony et al. Still very fast, handles Dirichlet boundary condition.
+Domain must be rectangular (Sec.
 3.4 in [2])

 ## Dependencies